 "(You're brilliant).
 How are you doing...?"

-To be a Link for someone you will:
+To be a Peer Supervisor for someone you will:

-- Meet regularly, no less than once every three months - you and your linked person decide this together (this can be a longer time period for Supported and Advocate members)
+- Meet regularly, no less than once every three months (for independent workers) or once every couple of months for employed workers - you and your linked person decide this together .

 - Remember their birthday!
 Mark special occasions and co-ordinate kindnesses.

 - Remind others about any health or accessibility needs your linked person has and ensure equipment, venues, meetings, events etc are bearing these in mind.